• Skip to main content

 How the IRS Uses Forms 1095-C and 1094-C

-The IRS needs information from the 1095/1094-C forms to track ACA compliance.
+The IRS needs information from the 1095/1094-C forms to track compliance with the Affordable Care Act (ACA).
 If employers are supposed to offer coverage but don’t, they must pay a penalty.
 The IRS uses these forms to identify which employers should face a penalty.

 Penalties for Not Filing or Incorrectly Filing Forms 1094/1095-C

-If you offer coverage that doesn’t provide minimum value or is not considered affordable, your penalty will be the lesser of the following:
+As of 2025, if you offer coverage that doesn’t provide minimum value or is not considered affordable, your penalty will be $362.50 per month or annualized at $4350 for each employee who received a premium tax credit.

 What to Do If You Receive Letter 5699

-• If you filed under a different EIN, you should provide the name, EIN, and date that you used when filing.
+• If you filed under a different EIN – provide the name, EIN, and date that you used when filing.

-• If you are not an ALE, you should respond with information to prove that you don’t have that many employees.
+• If you are not an ALE – respond with information to prove that you don’t have that many employees.

-• If you should have filed but didn’t, you can submit the delinquent forms now or send in an explanation of when you will be able to e-file them.
+• If you should have filed but didn’t – submit the delinquent forms now or send in an explanation of when you will be able to e-file them.

-• If you had another reason to not file these forms, you should contact the IRS.
+• If you had another reason not to file these forms – contact the IRS or reach out to a tax pro for help.

-Get Help with Late, Unfiled, or Incorrect 1095-C Forms Today
+Get Help with Late, Unfiled, or Incorrect 1095-C Forms.

-If you have received an IRS notice don’t ignore it.
+If you have received an IRS notice, don’t ignore it.
 Instead, get help from a tax professional who understands how the IRS works.
-At The W Tax Group, our tax attorneys have the experience and knowledge you need — contact us for help with ACA filing requirements today.
+At The W Tax Group, our tax attorneys have the experience and knowledge you need — contact us for help with ACA filing requirements or other business tax problems today.

 Solve Your IRS Tax Problems Now